Corporate VPN Benefits (2026): Zero Trust, AI-Threat Protection & Compliance

 Do corporate VPNs still matter with Zero Trust?

-Should we route all traffic through the VPN?
+Should all traffic go through the VPN?